2012 Centenary editions:

 Paperback buy of the season

-Alan Turing: the Enigma was the basis for the 1986 play Breaking the Code by Hugh Whitemore, which has played in London, New York and elsewhere, starring Sir Derek Jacobi.
+Alan Turing: the Enigma was the basis for the 1986 play Breaking the Code by Hugh Whitemore, which first played in London and New York, starring Sir Derek Jacobi.
+It has been frequently performed by professional and amateur companies across the world since then.

-In 1996 it appeared as a television film, also featuring Derek Jacobi.
+In 1996 it appeared as a television film and video, also featuring Derek Jacobi.

 The television film The Strange Life and Death of Dr Turing was made for the BBC Horizon series in December 1991, and first shown on 9 March 1992.
 The film-maker was Christopher Sykes.